 - Mutual aid and support to overcome difficult times

 - Feeling of control over our work and heightened job performance

 What’s more, these ties can benefit our physical health, driving away certain types of cancers and risks of cardiovascular problems.
 So why deprive ourselves?
 It’s not surprising that despite the benefits of teleworking, a third of workers would willingly return to the office!

-Here are some ideas to add a more human touch to your online meetings.
+Here are a few tips to add a human touch to your online meetings: